bian-lab/scripts/README.md

 # Scripts

-Some scripts, check each folder for detail descriptions.
+Some scripts, check each folder for details.

 ### Get start
 Considering you have no experience with `git`, here are some simple steps to get start.